solomka385/solomka385/README.md

 ## 💼 Professional Experience

+### Data Analyst at X5 Tech

+- Created interactive dashboards and visualizations in Apache Superset
+- Optimized SQL queries and data structures for better dashboard performance
+- Implemented dynamic SQL generation using Jinja templating
+- Improved data quality and accessibility for business units

 ### Data Analyst at TechAudit
-_March 2024 - Present_

 - Developed and maintained analytical reports and dashboards in Apache Superset
 - Automated data reporting processes using PySpark and Apache Airflow
 - Built data marts in Hive via Spark with data preprocessing and validation
 - Reduced report preparation time by 35% through automation

-### Data Analyst at XS Tech
-_September 2022 - February 2024_

-- Created interactive dashboards and visualizations in Apache Superset
-- Optimized SQL queries and data structures for better dashboard performance
-- Implemented dynamic SQL generation using Jinja templating
-- Improved data quality and accessibility for business units

 ## 📚 Education